-The timetable for end-of-year activities is contained at Attachment E. Please ensure that your staff carefully follows all procedures and strictly adheres to the Departmental timetable.
-If you have any questions, please feel free to contact Kevin E. Mahoney, Director for Human Resources Management and Chief Human Capital Officer at (202) 482-4807, or Denise A. Yaag, Director, Office of Executive Resources at (202) 482-3600.
+The timetable for end-of-year activities is contained in Attachment E. Please ensure that your staff follows all procedures and adheres to the Departmental timetable.
+If you have any questions, please feel free to contact Kevin E. Mahoney, Director for Human Resources Management and Chief Human Capital Officer (CHCO) at (202) 482-4807, or Denise A. Yaag, Acting Deputy Director for Human Resources Management and Deputy CHCO/Director, Office of Executive Resources at (202) 482-3600.